swaxi/SGTool/README.md

 # Structural Geophysics Tool v0.2.14
- Simple Potential Field Calcs to assist WAXI/Agate Structural Geophysics Course
+ Simple Potential Field and other Geophysical Grid Calcs to assist WAXI/Agate Structural Geophysics Course
  https://waxi4.org   and  https://agate-project.org

  This plugin is available directly within QGIS using the Plugin Manager, however the latest version with all new bugs will always be at this site.